staxas/edsbashshortcuts/README.md

 df : hard disk file space usage

+cd : go to directory and push it to the directory stack

+p : pop, go to previous directory in the directory stack

+d : list directory stack

 ff [file pattern] : fast find with error filter

 cpv [source] [target] : copy with progress bar